chandrn7/smalltown/README.md

 Mastodon currently allows you to set up Single Sign On (SSO) with frameworks including SAML, LDAP, PAM, and CAS.
 However, it does not support [OpenID](https://openid.net/connect/).
 OpenID is widely used and makes it easier for users to sign up through popular services like Google and Facebook, or through an organization where they already have an identity, like their local newspaper.
 This makes life easier for both users and admins.

-To configure your site to use OpenID SSO, you just have to set a few environment variables.
+To configure your Smalltown site to use OpenID SSO, you just have to set a few environment variables.
 [Check out more detailed documentation about how to use this feature on the wiki](https://github.com/chandrn7/civic-logic/wiki/OpenID-SSO).

 ## More customization through the admin dashboard